iaremarkus/iaremarkus/README.md

 ## 👋

 **I am a South African frontend developer.
-I code websites & interfaces with Javascript & CSS.**
+I code websites & interfaces with Javascript.**

-🌊 I live in Cape Town and am currently working for [Maven](https://maven.one/) building awesome websites with React.
+🌊 I live in Cape Town and I build awesome websites with React.

 ⛰️ When not coding, I'm normally up a mountain somewhere.